-Affairs of Fitan and Plots of The Enemies- [Conspiracy Theorists, Rationalists and Deviated Sects Are Neither the Guides in These Affairs nor In any Other Affair of the Religion]
+Affairs of Fitan and Plots of The Enemies- [Conspiracy Theorists, The Deviated Figureheads and Sects Are Neither the Guides in These Affairs nor In any Other Affair of the Religion]

 In The Name of Allaah, The Most Merciful, The Bestower of Mercy